Singing Valentines: Logistics

-Some of the larger choruses are able to field enough quartets to deliver as many as 200 Singing Valentines in two days, usually on the February 13 and 14.
+Some of the larger choruses can field enough quartets to deliver as many as 200 Singing Valentines in two days, usually on the February 13 and 14.
 Often, deliveries to assisted living facilities or nursing homes can be scheduled for the weekend.

 Other Singing Valentines

 Although the delivery of Singing Valentines is typically done by a barbershop quartet, other a cappella singing ensembles have been known to set up similar fundraising programs, particularly on college campuses.

-Since 2011, on every Feb.
-14, Canadian bilingual magazine La Scena Musicale / The Music Scene offers an annual Singing Valentines, a unique romantic one-to-one experience delivered by trained solo opera singers at the request of the sender to his or her loved one.
-This Valentine's Day gift is now done by telephone, personalized recorded video or other video and audio platforms such as Zoom and Facetime; different genres are performed, ranging from opera arias to standard love songs to musicals and art songs.
+On every February 14 since 2011, the Canadian bilingual magazine La Scena Musicale / The Music Scene offers an annual Singing Valentines, a unique romantic one-to-one experience delivered by trained solo opera singers at the request of the sender to their loved one.
+This Valentine's Day gift is now done by telephone, personalized recorded video, or other video and audio platforms such as Zoom and FaceTime.
+Different genres are performed, from opera arias to standard love songs to musicals and art songs.
 During the COVID-19 pandemic, La Scena Musicale has extended the service to CORONA Serenades and Mother's Day serenades.

 There is a reference to Singing Valentines in chapter thirteen of Harry Potter and the Chamber of Secrets.